alex-176/cpp_lib_updates/README.md

 void use_some_class(some_class & arg);
 }
 ```
-we have non-inline use_some_class (case 2) that depends on inline part - some_class (case 3).
+we have non-inline use_some_class (case 2) that depends on inline part - some_class ([case 3.](#3-changes-in-inline-parts)).
 The concept of inline changes (just update its namespace name) does not work here because it causes an update of non-inline use_some_class.
 A possible approach is to extract functionality that is used by non-inline functions into an interface and put the interface into the namespace of the corresponding non-inline functions

 include/A/api.hpp
 ```cpp